Citizenship

 1+ months

-Certain countries do not directly grant citizenship to investors but provide a residence permit that might be a quicker path to a national passport.
+Certain countries do not directly grant citizenship to investors but offer a residence permit that may serve as a quicker path to obtaining a national passport.

-One of the examples is Italy.
-Under the Golden Visa for Italy program, foreigners who invested from €250,000 in the country’s economy can apply for citizenship 5 years after residing in Italy.
+Under the Italy Golden Visa program, foreigners who invest €250,000 or more in the country’s economy can apply for citizenship 10 years after residing in Italy.

-A similar residency program operates in Greece.
-The minimum investment amount is the same as for Italy and equals €250,000, but participants can apply for a Greek passport 7 years after permanent living in the country.
-They are also obliged to prove their knowledge of the Greek language and the country’s history and geography.
+A similar residency program is available in Greece.
+The minimum investment amount is the same as in Italy, €250,000, but participants can apply for Greek citizenship after living in the country for 7 years.
+They must also demonstrate knowledge of the Greek language, history, and geography.

 Ultimate comparison of Golden Visa programs